aviaryan/voice-writing-electron/README.md

 # 🗣️📝 VoiceWriting

-Voice Writing is a Whisper based Desktop app to write using your voice.
+VoiceWriting is a Whisper based Desktop application to write using your voice.
-It works in real-time and even fixes common grammatical and other issues in your speech.
+It works in real-time and even fixes common grammatical, punctuation and other issues in your speech.

+Give it a try by following the instructions below.

 ![preview](https://github.com/user-attachments/assets/72c9fc6b-f313-4cd2-a996-7eecdc63738f)